 The color black results from the absence or complete absorption of visible light.
-Unlike most colors, black is achromatic which means it doesn't have a hue.
+Unlike most colors, black is achromatic, meaning it doesn’t have a hue.
+Yet, its versatility and depth make it a cornerstone in art and design.

-Black is one of the earliest colors known to man and has become a symbol for different things across various cultures.
+Black is one of the earliest colors known to humankind, symbolizing different things across cultures—from elegance and mystery to authority and rebellion.

 A Brief History of the Color Black

+During the Middle Ages, black embodied darkness and evil, often symbolizing the Devil.
 Benedictine monks wore black robes during the 12 and 13th centuries.
 It was also around this time that black ink from China was traditionally used for writing due to its darker color.
+Yet, by the 14th century, richer, darker dyes transformed black color into a status symbol worn by the nobility.

 When printing became possible in the 15th century, printers used black ink made from soot, turpentine, and walnut oil.
 It was also around this time when nobles wore black sable fur imported from Russia and Poland.